-Click each logo for description of program
+Click each logo for a description of that program

 Cub Scouts is a family-friendly program for boys and girls who are in kindergarten through fifth grade (ages 5-10).
 Cub units, called “Packs” & “Dens”, follow a standard curriculum as an age group focusing on learning by doing.
 Activities are used to achieve the aims of Scouting; citizenship training, character development, and personal fitness.